-WATCH | Bob Ross is the legendary painting instructor from PBS's show, "The Joy of Painting."
-His iconic hair, smooth voice and method in painting landscapes caught the attention of American TV viewers during the 80's/90's.
+WASHINGTON (CIRCA) - Bob Ross is the legendary painting instructor from PBS' "The Joy of Painting."
+His iconic hair, smooth voice and method in painting landscapes caught the attention of American TV viewers during the 1980s and '90s.
 Twenty-two years after his death, his popularity continues to soar.

-Nicole Bonneau of New York is one of those Ross fans.
-After visiting her in-laws for Christmas she was amused when she saw her brother-in-law watching episodes on Netflix.
+Nicole Bonneau, of New York, is one of those Ross fans.
+After visiting her in-laws for Christmas, she was amused when she saw her brother-in-law watching episodes on Netflix.
 They reminisced how they used to see the show as kids and how great Ross was.

-WATCH | Nicole explains Bob Ross' "Wet on wet" technique she utilizes in the paintings.
+WATCH | Nicole Bonneau explains Bob Ross' "wet on wet" technique she utilizes in the paintings

-Dozens of articles on the internet highlight some of the unknown facts behind Bob Ross.
-This article took a deep dive and listed how many trees, clouds, and mountains were painted through the entirety of his show.
+Dozens of articles on the internet highlight some of the unknown facts behind Ross.
+This FiveThirtyEight article took a deep dive and listed how many trees, clouds, and mountains were painted through the entirety of his show.

-WATCH | Nicole describes the struggle she initially had when learning Ross' technique and style of painting.
+WATCH | Nicole Bonneau describes the struggle she initially had when learning Ross' technique and style of painting.